ozgekb/bus-mall/user-stories.md

 USER Stories
-As a marketing research team, I want a webpage that displays three random photos side-by-side-by-side in the browser window from selected photos, so that the focus group participant can chose their favorites.
+As a marketing research team, I want a webpage that displays three random photos side-by-side in the browser window from selected photos, so that the focus group participant can chose their favorites.

 As a marketing research team, I want to track how many times each image is displayed and how many times is clicked, so that I can analysis statistic.